buildabode/build-path/README.md

 # Build Path

-Create mobile walkthrough tutorials with branching logic using markdown files in the `steps` directory and the `path.yml` config file.
+Create mobile walkthrough tutorials with branching logic using markdown files and a single config file.

+Each step's content uses a markdown file in the `steps` directory.
+Steps are assigned actions which connect to other steps in `path.yml`.

 ![Screenshot](screenshot.png)